rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 > A means Block (4K or 8K bytes of storage)
 > MTTF = Mean Time To Failure

+Example:

+- If we have 3 disks, assume we need to write 4 blocks of data.
+Then data will write to disk 1, 2, 3, 1, 2, 3, 1, 2, 3, 1, 2, 3, ... (circularly).

 ### RAID 1 (mirroing)